-* Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.'Who owns what water?’ remains a controversial question for rural communities across the world.
+* Any views expressed in this opinion piece are those of the author and not of Thomson Reuters Foundation.'Who owns what water?’ remains a controversial question for rural communities across the world.
 During World Water Week, we should be searching for answers.

 * Any views expressed in this article are those of the author and not of Thomson Reuters Foundation.